 The brain organizes in rhythms.
 Brain waves are always firing, and those patterns form and govern how we think, act, and respond.
-Simply put, we are functioning well when the proper brainwave is dominant at the right time.
-We are not functioning when a pattern dominates at an inappropriate time.
-Brain waves can be recorded, allowing us to see when our brains are stuck in a particular pattern and can’t switch in the right timing.
+Simply put, people function well when the proper brainwave is dominant at the right time.
+They do not function when a pattern dominates at an inappropriate time.

-A most effective use of neurofeedback—and how it is used at Honey Lake Clinic—is as a therapy to treat mental health disorders.
+The most effective use of neurofeedback is as a therapy to treat mental health concerns.
 The effectiveness of neurofeedback training on some disorders has been more thoroughly researched than others, but, in general, neurofeedback training has been found to be beneficial in treating a variety of different neurological disorders.
-Some disorders that are commonly treated using neurofeedback include: ADHD, epilepsy, anxiety, PTSD, autism, and depression.
+Some disorders that are commonly treated using neurofeedback include:

-Neuroscience is another example of the unique treatment options available at Honey Lake Clinic which enable us to help clients address their health across all three spheres—spirit, mind and body—offering each client his or her greatest potential for wholeness and transformative growth.
+Neuroscience is another example of the unique treatment options available at Honey Lake Clinic that enable us to help clients address their health across all three spheres—spirit, mind, and body—offering each patient his or her greatest potential for wholeness and transformative growth.

 Your ability at Honey Lake Clinic to incorporate a wide variety of therapeutic programs and options into your care is truly unique.
-The neuroscience track, in chorus with other forms of therapy—Equine-Assisted, EMDR, Art therapy, Massage, for instance—not to mention the many and varied relaxing on-site amenities you will enjoy here—all work together to heal.
+The neuroscience track, in chorus with other forms of therapy—equine-assisted, EMDR, art therapy, or massage, for instance—all work together to heal.